The Long Road Back; Has The Music Industry Been Asking The Wrong Question?

 Is music itself still valuable?
 Absolutely.
 Pollstar reported that revenue from concert tickets in the US increased by over 300% between 1999 and 2009.
 But will the profitability of recorded music continue to increase?
 In a word, yes.
 However, it is contingent upon the industry continuing to provide an enhanced value proposition for recorded music product – just as the entertainment industry has provided for nearly every other commodity within it.

 People love music – that’s not going to change, but if the music industry is to regain momentum, first we must embrace technology and the opportunities that it brings.
 We must stop focusing on the small portion of the population who will never be willing to pay for music, and instead focus on adding value for those who will.
 In many ways, the music itself is already viewed as a benefit of the delivery mechanism, not necessarily a product in it’s own right. — love it or hate it, there’s no use fighting it.
 Use it.
 If you need proof of concept, look no further than your mobile app store where forward-thinking artists and labels offer enhanced music experience through free mobile software.
 Adding clear value attracts market share growth.
 It’s no longer just about selling music; it is about serving your fanbase.

 We will never return to a scarcity model when it comes to music access, but innovation in the distribution and consumption of digital media gives us the opportunity to create scarcity of enhanced experience.
 When “always leave ‘em wanting more” isn’t an option, give them more satisfying access and then ask them how they ever lived without it.
 Now, that’s the right question.

-Ed Nash is the President of Altius Management in Nashville, TN.
+Ed Nash is President of Altius Management based in Nashville, TN.